Rendering Backends

 CMake flag: -DCNA_GRAPHICS_BACKEND=BGFX

-The bgfx backend integrates bgfx — a cross-platform rendering library that supports Vulkan, Metal, DirectX 9/11/12, OpenGL, OpenGL ES, and WebGL from a single API. bgfx is fetched via CMake FetchContent.
+The bgfx backend integrates bgfx - a cross-platform rendering library that supports Vulkan, Metal, DirectX 9/11/12, OpenGL, OpenGL ES, and WebGL from a single API. bgfx is fetched via CMake FetchContent at build time - no manual library installation is required.

 Advantages: